Home > Asia/Middle East > Kazakhstan > Charyn Canyon, Kolsay Lake, and Kaindy Lake Day Trip from Almaty

 Exploring the Upper Rim at Charyn Canyon

-Once there, our guide explained we’d have two hours to explore the upper and lower areas of the canyon.
-The upper area is best from the observation platform or by hiking the canyon’s rim.
-The hike is fairly easy and flat, but be careful—there are no fences or protective barriers.
+Once we arrived, our guide explained that we would have time to explore both the upper and lower areas of the canyon.
+The upper area is best from the observation platform or by hiking along the canyon rim.

 Charyn Canyon from the Observation Platform